Getting a Graduate Job in Accounting

-Several factors will affect your decision on which places to apply to; click here to find out more about whether joining one of the Big Four or an SME would be better for you.
+Several factors will affect your decision on where you should to apply; click here to find out more about whether joining one of the Big Four or an SME would be better for you.

 The application process

 Depending on the firm, employers either use online application forms or request personalised CVs and cover letters for the preliminary selection process.
-If you successfully stand out, you will be invited for a first round of interview.
+If you successfully stand out, you will be invited for an interview.

-At some stage in the process, you could be asked to complete various tests, such as general ability, numeric or verbal reasoning tests, aptitude tests and personality tests.
-Further interviews might follow as employers go through the process of sifting through potential candidates.
+At some stage in the process, you may be asked to complete various tests ranging from those that evaluate your general ability, numeric or verbal reasoning assessments, aptitude tests, and even personality tests.
+Further interviews might follow as employers continue sifting through potential candidates.

 Many organisations accept applications all year round, but it’s always worth checking with individual employers – a few do specify early closing dates or advise early applications.

-Also, before applying for a position in a firm, doing an internship would help you get a better idea of whether a career in accounting or financial management would play to your strengths.
+Also, before applying for a position in a firm, completing an internship will help you get a better idea of whether a career in accounting or financial management will play to your strengths.